cepharum/hitchy/docs-source/api/plugins.md

 * **ManagementRoom**
 :::

-:::warning Compatibility Issue
+:::warning Compatibility
 In versions 0.3.3 through 0.3.6 this option was available as [`config.hitchy.appendFolders`](README.md#configuration).
+It has been moved to support swapping exposure and configuration stages of bootstrap.

 Versions before v0.3.3 did not support deep searching components at all.
 Thus, this option wasn't supported either.
 :::